dailydotdev/docs/docs/key-features/search.md

 ## The Fine Print

-Please note that while we've worked hard to make daily.dev Search as accurate and helpful as possible, it still utilizes AI and Large-Laguage Models (LLMs) at its core.
+Please note that while we've worked hard to make daily.dev Search as accurate and helpful as possible, it still utilizes AI and Large-Language Models (LLMs) at its core.
 That means it might not always get everything 100% right.
 If you find something that seems off or unclear, we encourage you to double-check with other trusted sources.
 Your feedback is invaluable to us, especially as we're still in the beta phase.
 Thank you for understanding and for being a part of our community!